hassan-akhter/a-b_testing/README.md

 **Verdict: Do not launch the new page.**

-The 0.16% difference is most likely random noise — not a genuine improvement.
+The 0.16% difference is most likely random noise, not a genuine improvement.
 And thanks to the power analysis, I know this isn't a sample size problem.
 With 145K users per group we had more than enough to detect even a +0.5% lift.

 ## Tools & Libraries